Slobish/swap-contract/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/swap-contract/community)

 ## Active Audit
 :warning: This repository is undergoing a security audit.
-In case of any issues, they will be addressed and communicated here.
+In the case of any issues, they will be communicated here.

 ## Contents